Increased Delta Amex Welcome Offers

 Remember the family rules for this card and that it will count against your 5/24 count.

-Coming in with the bronze medal is the business version of the Delta Platinum card.
-It is nice to see that the spending required is not significantly higher than the personal version this time around.
-Having it not count 5/24 also adds a small boost to this card's ranking.
-The card comes with the same MQD head start as the personal card, which could be useful to some.
-The earning structure is a bit worse though, and the annual fee has been increased on this one too.
+Earning the bronze medal is the business version of the Delta Platinum card.
+While the spending required is higher than the personal version this time around, having it not count 5/24 adds a small boost to this card's ranking.
+The earning structure is a bit worse though.

 - The card has an annual fee of $350.

-If you can use the companion pass easily that comes with the card then this could be a decent long term keeper option too.
+If you can easily use the companion certificate that comes with the card, then this could be a decent longterm keeper option.

-Coming in second by the hair on it's chinny chin, chin is the Gold personal card.
-Even though the annual fee increased on the personal and business Gold cards, the annual fee is still waived the first year.
-That helps out a lot in these calculations, even if the miles offered are a bit lower than the premium cards.
-You also get the bags perk and 15% off award flights without that annual fee the first year.
-This is a card for when you're over 5/24 though.
-I should mention that you are getting over $100 more value this time around versus the previously increased offer.
+Just barely scraping by for second place is the Gold personal card.
+The annual fee is still waived the first year, which helps out a lot in these calculations even if the miles offered are a bit lower than the premium cards.
+You also get the checked bags perk and 15% off award flights without that annual fee the first year.
+This is a card for when you're over 5/24, though.

 - This card has a $150 annual fee, which IS waived for the first year.

-If you are over 5/24 and looking for a personal Delta card, then this is where you want to start.
-It is the best way to stay on top of the Amex family rules.
+If you are over 5/24 and looking for a personal Delta card, this is where to start.
+It is the best way to stay on ToP of the Amex family rules.

 The card offering the most value in the first year for the majority of people is the Delta Gold Business card.
-Do you want a good sized welcome offer, no annual fee the first year, free checked backs and 15% cheaper award flights?
-Well, look no further then the Delta Business Gold card.
-Here are the terms of the current welcome offer:
+Do you want a good-sized welcome offer, no annual fee the first year, free checked bags and 15% cheaper award flights?
+Well, look no further.

 - The card has an annual fee of $150, which IS waived for the first year.

-If you have never held a Delta credit card then this is where I would start.
+If you have never held a Delta credit card, then start here.

 Increased Delta Amex Welcome Offers: ToP Thoughts

 As with all things, these rankings may shake out a bit differently for you depending on your personal situation.
 It will also depend what level of spend you can handle.
-Although, with these giving you 6 months to complete the required spend it should be possible for most people.
-I will say that this list is a little bit of a shake up from last year when the business and personal Reserve cards were by far the worst options.
-It just goes to show how much a big jump in the welcome offer can make a big difference.
-You will have to figure out if the perks that some of the cards offer change your own calculations beyond the welcome offers though.
-If you have any questions on this increase Delta Amex welcome offers card rankings hit me up in the ToP Facebook Group.
+Compared with the last time these offers were elevated, the personal cards introduced two-tiered bonuses.
+With the exception of the Reserve Personal Card, the total spend shakes out the same.
+With these cards providing 6 months to complete the required spend, it should be possible for most people.
+You will have to figure out if the perks that some of the cards offer change your own calculations beyond the welcome offers, though.
+We cover those in our full reviews.
+If you have any questions on this increased Delta Amex welcome offers card rankings, tell us in the comments over on the ToP Facebook Group.